 Nontuberculous mycobacterial lung infection is often misdiagnosed.
 Unfortunately, this sometimes delays proper diagnosis until after the patient has had recurrent infections.
 This may make treatment more difficult because prior use of single drug therapy may have created some drug resistance.
 Recurrent infections and associated inflammation may have also resulted in additional damage to the respiratory system.

-The tests for NTM diagnosis are not complex, but the doctor needs to suspect NTM and order the correct tests.
+Testing for NTM infection is not complex, but the doctor needs to suspect NTM and order the correct tests.

 Some of the most common Pulmonary Function Tests are: